airlacodes/APIKit/README.md

 It utilises the the [codable](https://developer.apple.com/documentation/swift/codable) protocol to encode and decode your request / response models, [URLSession](https://developer.apple.com/documentation/foundation/urlsession) to make the request and a promise / observer to execute or consistently poll an endpoint.

-## Possibilities / Aims
+## Aims

-- Fast, quick and easy way to reach to API endpoints
+- Fast, quick and easy way to reach API endpoints
-- Quickly get strongly typed API access to buid customised endpoints for SDKs or integrations
+- Strongly typed API access to buid customised endpoints for SDKs or integrations

 ## Example call

-Imagine we need to call [this example rest endpoint](https://jsonplaceholder.typicode.com/posts/1) and print the Post to the console.
+Imagine we need to call [this example rest endpoint](https://jsonplaceholder.typicode.com/posts/1) and print the Post properties to the console.

 Firstly, we create the Post struct that conforms to APIModel (allias for Codable)
 ```swift